rjbultitude/freqi/README.md

 * Provide a simple API for creating sets of frequencies from numeric intervals
 * Return actual sonic frequencies in Hz or relative frequencies for use with audio files
-* NEW: Return frequencies from different tuning systems
+* NEW: Support multiple tuning systems, in particular equal temperament and just intonation
-* Allow for any number of semitones per octave - Equal Temperament mode only
+* Allow for any number of semitones per octave - equal temperament mode only
 * Return an array of frequencies of any length
-* Provide a way of creating frequencies from within the intervals
+* Provide a way of creating frequencies from within the intervals themselves
 * Handle bad data

 What it doesn't do: